-Yogi Relaxed Mind tea is a blissful blend of Helichrysum, an herb traditionally used by herbalists to uplift the subconscious; and Shankpushpi, an Ayurvedic herb used to support awareness.
-Aromatic Lavender and Sage impart soothing floral notes to this earthy, herbal blend.
-Sit back and enjoy a cup of Yogi Relaxed Mind tea to bring you to a state of tranquility.*
+Yogi Relaxed Mind tea is a blissful blend of Helichrysum, an herb traditionally used by herbalists to uplift the subconscious; and Skullcap; an Ayurvedic herb used to support awareness.
+Aromatic Lavender and Sage impart soothing floral notes to this earthy, herbal tea blend.
+Sit back and enjoy a cup of Yogi Relaxed Mind tea to bring yourself to a state of tranquility.*

 Yogi Relaxed Mind Tea Ingredients

 Sage leaf (Salvia officinalis) is regarded by Ayurveda as specific for calming the heart, excessive desires and passions.
 In addition to the herb's antioxidant and anti-inflammatory properties, centuries-old theories that sage can improve memory appear to be borne out by modern research, as participants in a recent study given sage oil tablets performed much better in a word recall test.
 Experts believe the active ingredient may boost levels of a chemical that helps transmit messages in the brain.